 How do I access information PETA holds about me or make a complaint?

-Subject to some exceptions allowed by law, you are entitled to access your personal information.
+Subject to some exceptions set down by law, you may request access to your personal information.

-The easiest way to access or correct information we hold about you or to make a complaint regarding how we have dealt with your personal information is by contacting us at [email protected].
+The easiest way to request access to or correction of information we hold about you or to make a complaint regarding how we have dealt with your personal information is by contacting us at [email protected].
 Alternatively, you can contact us via the mailing address or phone number found at the end of this policy.

 If you’ve made a complaint, we will send you a written response acknowledging that your complaint has been received and providing you with contact details for the representative handling it and the estimated time it will take to provide you with an update on its status.